OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table

-This challenge involves creating a responsive pricing table using CSS.
-The goal is to design a clean, visually appealing table that adapts seamlessly to different screen sizes.
-We'll use a combination of CSS Grid and media queries for responsiveness.
-This example will use standard CSS3, but the concepts could easily be adapted to Tailwind CSS.
+This challenge focuses on creating a responsive pricing table using CSS.
+We'll aim for a clean, modern design that adapts well to different screen sizes.
+We'll leverage CSS Grid for layout and some simple CSS3 properties for styling.
+No Tailwind CSS will be used in this example for clarity and to showcase fundamental CSS techniques.

-**Description of the Styling:**
+## Description of the Styling

-The pricing table will have three columns representing different pricing plans (Basic, Premium, Elite).
+The pricing table will consist of three pricing plans: Basic, Pro, and Premium.
 Each plan will have a title, a list of features, a price, and a call-to-action button.
-The design will utilize clean typography, subtle shadows, and a consistent color scheme to create a professional and user-friendly experience.
-The table will be responsive, stacking vertically on smaller screens.
+The table will be responsive, adapting gracefully to smaller screens by stacking the columns vertically.
+We'll use subtle gradients and shadows to enhance the visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>